Chisquare7/Locale-APIs/README.md

   - Endpoint: `/states`
   - Method: `GET`
   - Example Request: `/states`
+- List All Nigeria LGAs
+  - Description: Fetches a comprehensive list of all LGAs in Nigeria.
+  - Endpoint: `/nigeria-lgas/all`
+  - Method: `GET`
+  - Example Request: `/nigeria-lgas/all`
 ##### Note for Developers:
 To access these endpoints, ensure to include your API key in the request header using any of the following:
 - Headers: